sweetrush/pDocs/LearningAboutPromptEngineering.md

 - In understanding what prompt engineering is about , the engineering of special crafted statements of what , how, and things that a prompt requires.
 This is in relationship to how to create task, or workflows that the AI model can interpet.

+Key Elements of Prompt Engineering

+Prompting in Prompt Engineering: The art of developing suitable commands that an AI system can interpret and respond to accurately is pivotal in Prompt Engineering.
+Designing such prompts, usually articulated in conventional human language, drives pertinent and precise AI responses.

+The design considerations generally follow the rules of normal human language, involving:

+- Clarity: Unambiguous prompts.
+- Context: Adequate context within the prompt for AI guidance.
+- Precision: Targeted information or desired output.
+- Adaptability: Flexibility with various AI models.

 #### Types of Prompts